Messirve-MissClick/home-cloud/README.md

 cd home-cloud/client/src
 tar -xzvf bootstrapTheme
 ```
+## MongoDB

+We are using a MongoDB database to store our users.
+You need to install and start a MongoDB server.

+#### Arch

+MongoDB is not in the oficial arch repo so you will need to install it from the **AUR**.

+`yay -S mongodb-bin`

+Once is istalled you will ned to start the server.
+To start the server you can use the following command:

+`sudo systemctl start mongodb`

+If you want the server to start automatically in the system boot you can use enable the service with

+`sudo systemctl enable mongodb`

 ## Dependences
 There are only a nom dependeces so you can go to the root of each server an run npm install